-Our Blueooth® Gateway devices (Eagle, G120, Remora2, Remora3, and Oyster Edge) are able to read a wide variety of 3rd Party Tags and sensors given there are many on the market to fit a variety of needs and use cases.
+Our Bluetooth® Gateway devices (Eagle, G120, Remora2, Remora3, Oyster3 BLE and Oyster Edge) are able to read a wide variety of 3rd Party Tags and sensors given there are many on the market to fit a variety of needs and use cases.

 It is possible for us to quickly integrate tags that 'beacon'.
 Beaconing refers to the fact that the tag will simply periodically broadcast a frame containing data.